Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

 Property checks and home visits

-It is a requirement for all hosts to agree to a home visit by a local authority official or contractor in order to evaluate the suitability of the accommodation provided before a guest is placed with that host.
+It is a requirement for all hosts to agree to a home visit by a local authority official or contractor in order to check the suitability of their accommodation before a guest is placed with that host.

 Before your property is used to host under the scheme, local authorities must ensure that: